lucaslarrubia/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

--  To iterate over it with forEach
+-  To iterate over it with forEach.

 5. What is a component?